 Beth Nathans, A Friendly Taunt Saved Her Life

 Ginny Smith, Local Businesswomen Endorses Mammograms Saves Lives Campaign

 Kate Imparato, Self-Proclaimed Poster Child Credits Mammography for Saving Her Life

-Beth Zisa - NEW!
-Having worked as a medical receptionist for many years, Beth Zisa learned to be vigilant about her health.
+Beth Zisa - Having worked as a medical receptionist for many years, Beth Zisa learned to be vigilant about her health.
 She received annual mammograms and gynecological exams despite the fact that there was no history of cancer in her family.
 She was shocked when a routine mammogram found a tumor in one of her breasts.
 After enduring multiple ultrasounds, an MRI and ten biopsies, she waited for two weeks to receive the results.
 “I almost dropped dead when my doctor called and told me I had cancer.”
 She hung up the phone and started to cry.

-Diane Little - NEW!
-When a routine mammogram detected a lump in one of Diane Little’s breasts, Diane assumed that her surgeon would immediately remove it.
+Diane Little - When a routine mammogram detected a lump in one of Diane Little’s breasts, Diane assumed that her surgeon would immediately remove it.
 However, her physician declined to operate once the results of a biopsy on the tissue indicated that the lump was harmless.
 Feeling uncomfortable about carrying the mass around in her body, Diane insisted on having it removed.
 A week after the surgery she received a shocking phone call.

 Joyce Rinaldi - Local Grandmother Regrets Neglecting Her Health

 Francine Vince - Young Mother of Twins Beats Breast Cancer